grapestone5321/Kaggle-Reading-Group/README.md

 ### XLNet (Part 4) | Kaggle

+This week we're continuing with XLNet: Generalized Autoregressive Pretraining for Language Understanding (Yang et al, unpublished).

+You can read the paper here: https://arxiv.org/abs/1906.08237

 ### An Open Source AutoML Benchmark | Kaggle

 This week we're starting a new paper: An Open Source AutoML Benchmark by Gijsbers et al from the 2019 ICML Workshop on Automated Machine Learning.